Uniqueness of the second eigenspace of the interchange process: Setup and main results

+the vector space spanned by the elements of $\mathfrak{S}_n$, equipped here with the left regular action.
+We equip $\mathbb{R}[\mathfrak{S}_n]$ with the inner product $\langle\cdot,\cdot\rangle_{\mathfrak{S}_n}$ for which the permutations form an orthonormal basis.
+The inversion map $g\mapsto g^{-1}$ identifies the right-regular matrix in the introduction, whose transitions are $g\mapsto g(i,j)$, with the left-regular action used below.
+Thus both realizations have the same spectrum and eigenspace multiplicities.

-Let us introduce three closely related operators $L_G, L_H, \Delta$ on the symmetric group algebra.
-Each of them is a weighted sum of the group algebra elements ${\rm Id}-(i,j)$, where $(i,j)$ is the transposition between $i<j$.
+We introduce three closely related operators $L_G, L_H, \Delta$ on the symmetric group algebra.
+Each of them is a weighted sum of the group algebra elements $\operatorname{Id}-(i,j)$, where $(i,j)$ is the transposition between $i<j$.
 The main operator of interest is the \emph{interchange operator} on $G$,